 Screenshots are another great way to provide additional context to your translators and a better understanding of how the source strings should be translated.
 To upload screenshots, open your project and go to Content > Screenshots.
 Tag the source strings on the screenshots.
 This way, screenshots with tagged strings will appear under each string in the Editor’s Context section.
 Read more about context features in Crowdin.

 To save time, you can pre-translate your Crowdin project via Translation Memory (TM) or Machine Translation (MT).
 This way, you’ll have some strings automatically translated before translators start working on your project translations.
-You can apply pre-translation manually or set up automatic pre-translation via Advanced Workflows, so each time new content is added it’s translated automatically.
+You can apply pre-translation manually or set up automatic pre-translation via Custom Workflows, so each time new content is added it’s translated automatically.

 Decide who will translate your content.
 You can cooperate with professional translation agencies integrated with Crowdin or invite your own team of translators if you have one.

 If you decide to work with professional translation agencies, open Store > Vendors and select the translation vendor that meets your requirements.

 If you decide to invite your own team of translators, open your project and go to the Members tab.
 You can invite people to become a member of your project using their Crowdin username or email address, as well as sharing the invitation link via the preferred social media network.

 When inviting new people, you can assign them the following roles: Manager, Proofreader, and Translator.
 At any time, you can change the assigned role for any project member.

 Once new members join your project, they can start translating the content in the Editor.

 Crowdin Reports give you an overview of all of the major data regarding your project.